gengxingri/Apple-Stock-Price-Prediction/README.md

 # projects_for_data_analysis
-These repository contains some projects about data analysis.
+This repository contains some projects about data analysis.